pholser/junit-quickcheck/src/site/markdown/usage/verification-modes.md

     }
 ```

-this might be verified with these executions:
+this might run with these parameter lists:

 ```
     sum(-891273491, 573198457)